 Scrap tires, solvents, pesticides, CRT TV’s and monitors, lead acid and button cell batteries, fluorescent light tubes and household hazardous waste must be recycled with extra care to protect our environment.
 The sites below will accept household and small business items.
 Fees and rates vary, call for confirmation and choose best location for you.

-Ø Pinetree-Casella Drop-off Naples, ME:
+Ø Pinetree-Casella Drop-off Naples,

 Traditional style thermostats contain Mercury which, when spilled, is an environmental and household bad guy.
 Standish Hardware and several Aubuchon Hardware stores in the area collect and properly recycle thermostats at no cost.
 You may be eligible for a $5.00 rebate for each thermostat recycled.